AGILE: Hand-Object Interaction Reconstruction from Video via Agentic Generation: Introduction

 Comprehensive evaluations across benchmarks (HO3D, DexYCB) and diverse in-the-wild videos demonstrate the transformative impact of our approach. \sysname{} achieves state-of-the-art performance across all datasets, establishing a new standard for both accuracy and robustness.
 While prior methods suffer from high failure rates (up to 75\%) on complex sequences, \sysname{} maintains a 100\% success rate.
 Our analysis reveals a critical trade-off: while some prior methods optimize for local proximity—often allowing physical interpenetration—our approach prioritizes global geometric accuracy and non-penetration.
 Consequently, \sysname{} delivers digital twins that are validated via a real-to-sim retargeting pipeline, successfully driving dynamic interactions in a physics simulator.

-Our contributions can be summarized as follows.
-First, we propose the first agentic HOI pipeline that integrates VLM-guided quality assessment with generative models, enabling the production of high-fidelity, watertight meshes independent of video occlusions.
+Our core contribution is a paradigm shift from reconstruction to \textit{agentic generation} for HOI, realized through the following designs.
+First, and central to our novelty, we propose the first agentic HOI pipeline that integrates VLM-guided quality assessment with generative models, enabling the production of high-fidelity, watertight meshes independent of video occlusions.
 Second, we introduce a robust anchor-and-track optimization strategy that eliminates the dependency on brittle SfM by anchoring pose initialization at a single contact frame and propagating it via semantic and geometric alignment.
-Third, we incorporate physics-aware constraints to strictly enforce interaction stability and prevent penetration.
-Extensive experiments demonstrate that \sysname{} achieves state-of-the-art geometric accuracy and exceptional robustness across HO3D, DexYCB, and challenging in-the-wild sequences.
+Third, extensive experiments across single-hand benchmarks, bimanual interactions, and in-the-wild sequences, together with real-to-sim retargeting on a dexterous robotic hand, validate that \sysname{} achieves state-of-the-art geometric accuracy, exceptional robustness, and produces simulation-ready digital twins.